INTERNATIONAL DECEMBER 2016

 An independent panel of experts tasked with reviewing the safety of mitochondrial gene therapy said the practice should be cautiously adopted to prevent certain genetic diseases from being passed on to future generations.
 British MPs voted in February to allow the creation of In-Vitro Fertilization babies with DNA from three people.

 Doctors want to make babies from three people to prevent diseases that starve the body of energy, leading to brain damage, muscle wasting and heart failure.
-It is worth recalling that a baby has been born from the technique in Mexico.
+It is worth recalling that a baby has been born from the technique in Mexico. - Yoga inscribed as Cultural Heritage of Humanity

 The Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage has inscribed Yoga in UNESCO’s Representative List as the Intangible Cultural Heritage of Humanity.

 The declaration describing Yoga as a Human Treasure got unanimous support of the 24 members of the Committee.
-According to the India’s External Affairs Ministry Spokesperson the inscription gives immense recognition to Yoga and emphasizes its role as a social practice, an oral tradition and a system of ancient and scientific knowledge facilitating an enhanced harmony and peace across caste, creed, gender, age and nationality.
+According to the India’s External Affairs Ministry Spokesperson the inscription gives immense recognition to Yoga and emphasizes its role as a social practice, an oral tradition and a system of ancient and scientific knowledge facilitating an enhanced harmony and peace across caste, creed, gender, age and nationality. - UN imposes toughest sanctions on North Korea

 The United Nations Security Council has unanimously imposed its toughest sanctions on North Korea following the country's defiant nuclear tests.
 Under the new sanctions resolution, Pyongyang will be restricted from exporting more than 7.5 million tons of coal in 2017, a reduction of 62 per cent from 2015.
 The resolution demands that North Korea abandon all nuclear weapons and existing nuclear programs and takes aim at the state's exports of coal, its top external revenue source.

-The resolution, which was passed by a 15-0 vote, was spearheaded by the United States and came after three months of negotiations with fellow veto-wielding council member China.
+The resolution, which was passed by a 15-0 vote, was spearheaded by the United States and came after three months of negotiations with fellow veto-wielding council member China. - Colombia’s legislature ratifies peace deal

 Colombia’s Congress has given its stamp of approval to a peace accord aimed at ending a 52-year-old armed conflict with FARC guerrillas, but experts say implementing it will not be easy.
-The lower house of the Congress approved the accord with the Revolutionary Armed Forces of Colombia, or FARC, by a unanimous vote on 30th November, clearing one of the last legal hurdles for it to go into effect.
+The lower house of the Congress approved the accord with the Revolutionary Armed Forces of Colombia, or FARC, by a unanimous vote on 30th November, clearing one of the last legal hurdles for it to go into effect. - UNESCO: 55 out of 1,052 world heritage sites are in danger

 Fifty-five out of a total of 1,052 heritage sites around the world feature on the UN cultural organization’s World Heritage in Danger list.
 By listing such sites, UNESCO is seeking to mobilise the international community to protect them.